 Title Case - Sentence case Inconsistency

 It was necessary to establish guidelines and design scenarios for content writers and designers to make it easier to choose between title case and sentence case.
 The snapshot below provides some food for thought.

 This project was part of the 'Interactive Design Methods' course curriculum.
 The problem statement seems pretty simple at first, but has an added requirement that makes it super interesting.
-Such problems, I believe, push user experience designers out of their comfort zone and help them understand how to tackle challenging real-life scenarios.
+Such problems, push designers out of their comfort zone and make them ready to tackle challenging real-life scenarios.